This document is also available in these formats: PDF.

 To make invalid another card's effect; that card is Discarded.

-Combat Disasters are not Bonked or Killed as Characters are.
-When their Health is reduced to 0 or below they are Defeated.
+When a Character or Disaster has its Health is reduced to 0 or below they are Defeated.

 Defeated Disasters are Discarded.